-Yitzhak Shoshani is the brother of director Ruta Zandman and the uncle of director Ziv Shoshani.
-Mr. Yitzhak Shoshani is Vice President and General Manager of, and owns 33.3% of, Ecomal Israel, a non-exclusive distributor of our products mainly in the Israeli market.
-Mr. Yitzhak Shoshani earned \$153,776 in salary, and \$800,000 in the form of dividends due to the performance of Ecomal Israel for 2012.
+Yitzhak Shoshani is the brother of director Ruta Zandman.
+Mr. Yitzhak Shoshani is Vice President and General Manager of, and owns 13.3% of, Ecomal Israel, a distributor of our products mainly in the Israeli market.
+In 2013, Mr. Yitzhak Shoshani's compensation (salary and car allowance) was \$167,315.

-Roy Shoshani is the brother of Ziv Shoshani and the nephew of Ruta Zandman.
+Roy Shoshani is the brother of Ziv Shoshani.
 He is currently Vice President of Vishay's Integrated Circuits Division.
-For 2012, Mr. Roy Shoshani received salary and benefits totaling \$312,000.
-His benefits include \$63,911 for a housing allowance (which is customary for any Vishay employees on international assignments).
+In 2013, Mr. Roy Shoshani's compensation (salary, bonus, and car and housing allowances) was \$502,402.